 Wicca is a Neo-Pagan religion that was inspired by the many pre-Christian religions throughout the world.
-Its name derived from an old European language meaning Wise (wit).
-Witches (people of wit) and Midwives were considered Wise ones for they were the people to go to during pregnancy, about family issues, when someone was ill, or for life coaching.
-Wise women, and Wise men, in those days, were the family doctors, psychologists and family counselors.
-They prepared herbal brews for healing and made a person feel good just knowing that they were there if ever needed.
-When Wise women appeared to get too much respect, and admiration from the community or towns' folk (more respect then the men of means and of stature) the men found excuses to execute the Wise women.
-Their primary accusation was that the Wise ones were instruments of the devil and that was how they were able to do the healing in the first place.
+Its name derived from an old European language meaning Wise (root word wit).
+Witches, Midwives and Healers are considered Wise ones for they were the healers to go to during pregnancy, for family issues, when someone was ill, or for life coaching.
+Wise women and Wise men, in those days, were the family doctors, psychologists and family counselors.
+They prepared herbal brews for healing and made people feel a comfort just knowing that they were there if ever needed.
+These women gained a great amount of respect in their communities.
+During the times of the European Inquisition, when Wise Women began to threaten affluent males in the community or towns' folks Wise women were executed burned at the stake, stoned or drowned.
+Their primary accusation was that they were instruments of the devil, witches or non-christian believers.
 Hundreds of thousands of women died this way between Europe and the New World (North America) between the 13th century and the 17th centuries.
 This time of atrocity is called the Burning Times.
 It was a mass genocide that managed to escape the history books.
-Most of the murders were directed by the authority of the churches.
+Most of the murders were directed under the authority of churches.
 They believed themselves bestowed by God to do so.

 African American Magickal History

-African Americans were in need of the services of the Wise since they did not have the access to the medical establishment, or they did not have the money.
-Blacks also felt the oppression of feeling powerless and they came to Wise ones to learn how to gain power.
-Blacks used the services of Wise people between the times of the antebellum period and the times after reconstruction.
-Wise people, who were African Americans were called "Mama...," "Aunt..." or "Uncle..." and they practiced with the teachings that were passed down from parent to child, or mentor to apprentice.
-Many practitioner practiced Hoodoo.
-Many of the practitioners were so good that all type of folks (including people who were not African American decent) came to seek their services, even if they had means and access to a medical doctor.
+Blacks used the services of Wise Africans between the times of the antebellum period and the times after reconstruction.
+They did not have access to the medical establishment, or they did not have the money for them.
+Blacks also felt the oppression of powerlessness and they came to Wise ones to learn how to gain power.
+Wise people, who were African Americans were called "Mama...," "Aunt..."
+"Papa..." or "Uncle..." and they practiced with the teachings that were passed down from parent to child, or mentor or apprentice.
+Many practitioner practiced Hoodoo, or with the practices past down to them from their Ancestors..
+Many of the practitioners were so gifted that their clients (including people who were not of African American decent) came to seek their services, even if they had means and access to a medical doctor or community midwifery.

-Although Witchcraft has never faded from use Wicca came into popularity, on the American shores, from Europe, in the 1950's and 1960's during the Renaissance of the Feminine.
-During that time women felt that the God inside of them was not addressed, and they needed to fill the void in their spirituality.
-Some liberated African American women turned to religions like Santeria, Voodun, Lucumi or other African diaspora to seek out the Goddess.
-European American women found mentors like Gerald Gardner who is said to have fathered modern Witchcraft in both Europe and in America.
+During the women's movement in the 1950's and 1960's Some liberated African American women turned to religions like Santeria, Voodun, Lucumi or other African diaspora to seek out the Goddess, while European American women found mentors like Gerald Gardner who is said to have fathered modern Witchcraft in both Europe and in America.

 So What is Wicca?